 - Avoid alcohol during pregnancy.

-If you are pregnant, talk to your doctor about replacing or stopping SSRIs or asthma medication.
+If you are pregnant, talk to your doctor about replacing or stopping selective serotonin reuptake inhibitor (SSRI) or asthma medication.

 Centers for Disease Control and Prevention